Guide

 Why?
 Because you cannot manually anticipate every scenario your users will trigger.

 Agents operate in open environments.
 Humans are unpredictable.
 Edge cases are the norm.
+According to industry benchmarks, most agent failures come from scenarios that were never tested, not from known limitations.

 Generate evaluation scenarios from:

-• Policies
+• Policies and compliance documents

-• Historical tickets
+• Historical tickets and support logs

-• Structured datasets
+• Structured datasets and CRM records

 The objective is to get as close as possible to 100% domain coverage.